aws-samples/amazon-chime-live-events/src/backend/serverless/README.md

-## About
+# Live Events Backend

 This directory contains the artifacts and scripts needed to deploy all the frontend and backend (DNS-excluded) resources needed to support an instance of the Live Event app.
 This is done using the `deploy.js` script, which will perform a series of `npm`, `aws cli`, and `aws sam` commands to create the infrastructure, compile the static web assets, and host the app in your account.
-Instructions on using the the script and more details on exactly what the deploy script will do can be found in the `Instructions` and `What exactly will running deploy.js do?` sections.

 The app can be deployed in 2 different types of deployments: